NelwinA/PyramidSolitaire/README.md

 # PyramidSolitaire
-This is a Pyramid Solitaire game that I've created in IntelliJ.
+This is a Pyramid Solitaire game that I've created with Java on IntelliJ.

 Rules of the Game: